-Carroll County's credit factors remained resilient throughout the COVID-19 pandemic and continued to support the 'AAA' rating.
-The rating benefits from the county's very strong economy that is well embedded in the broader Baltimore metro area.
-A very robust set of financial management policies and practices that include several items considered in our assessment of environmental, social, and governance (ESG) factors has contributed to the county's track record of a very strong overall financial position.
-Although the county has significant future capital and borrowing needs, well-established debt management guidelines and limited pressure from pension and other postemployment benefits (OPEB) mitigate risks from fixed costs.
+The 'AAA' rating reflects the county's diversified and growing economy, which is well embedded in the broader Baltimore metro area.
+A strong track record of conservative budgeting and very robust financial management policies and practices have helped Carroll County maintain budgetary strength and continue increasing reserves.
+Although the county has significant future capital and borrowing needs, ongoing cash-funding of capital projects, well-established debt management guidelines, and limited pressure from pension and other postemployment benefits (OPEB) mitigate risks from fixed costs.